jigarviroja/IPL-Analysis/README.md

 # IPL-Analysis
-Use basic knowledge of numpy,pandas,matplotlib and seaborn
+Use basic knowledge of numpy,pandas,matplotlib,seaborn and plotly